Trolleybuses in Urgench: Lines

-The short section of the overhead wire from the city centre to the railway station (Temir Yul Vokzali), previously served only by line 1, has been dismantled.
+The short section of the overhead wire from the city center to the railway station (Temir Yul Vokzali), previously served only by line 1 and section to the Urgench International Airport, have been dismantled.

-Line 2 essentially follows the course of the Urgench–Khiva road.
-In the city centres of Urgench and Khiva, the route followed by this line is determined by one-way streets.
+Former Line 2 essentially follows the course of the Urgench–Khiva road, it is the only line nowadays.
+In the city centers of Urgench and Khiva, the route followed by this line is determined by one-way streets.

-The Aeroport terminus, which operates only when required, is located just outside Urgench Airport.

 The Khiva terminus is on the northern edge of the Itchan Kala fortress (now a World Heritage Site), east of its north gate.
 West of the fortress is another, unused, short section of overhead wire, with a loop at the west gate.
 This section is not connected by switches with the regularly used section, but can be used to short cut the regular round trip.

 Another, not yet operational section (not shown on the map), branches off immediately after the Khiva terminus, but is not yet connected with the rest of the system.

 Fleet

 For the opening of the system in 1997, Škoda delivered six 14Tr trolleybuses with the numbers 001 to 006, and three more modern 14TrM trolleybuses numbered 007 to 009.
 They had been manufactured in the Škoda factory in Ostrov nad Ohri in the Czech Republic.

 The primary external difference between the 14Trs and the 14TrMs is the matrix display on the latter model's front.
 In Urgench, this display is not used to show destinations.

-As of 2010, all nine vehicles were still in service.
+As of 2010, all nine vehicles were still in service. but as of 2023 all of them withdrawn and 5 chassis' remains are stored at the depot.

 In 2013, 9 new Škoda 24Tr Irisbus trolleybuses entered service.